-To be considered a young entrepreneur, the individual must serve as a majority owner and operate or bear principal responsibility for operating a business with a three-year track record, and who will not have reached the age of 40 by November, 2017.
+To be considered a young entrepreneur, the individual must serve as a majority owner and operate or bear principal responsibility for operating a business, and who will not have reached the age of 40 by November 2018.

 Minority-owned Business of the Year

 Individuals who have fulfilled a commitment to support minority entrepreneurship may be nominated.
 Nominees may or may not be business owners.

 This award honors a family-owned and operated business which has been passed on from one generation to another.
 The owner must also serve as a majority owner, operator or bear principal responsibility for operating a business in the Pearl.